michael-hll/command-tube/README.md

         6: Find command syntax which name contains 'file' keyword:
         >>> python command-tube.py help file

         ** Find tube running result from tube.yaml.log file

-### - Binary Mode
+    - Binary Mode
-        Following below steps you can use it in binary mode:
+        Following below steps you can use it in binary mode
         1. Download 'tube' for MacOS or 'tube.exe' for Windows from github homepage
         3. Using it from your terminal:
         (You need to change RUN_MODE from SRC to BIN in YAML config file)
         >>> tube -y tube.yaml -f
-        Note: In MacOS you need give the 'tube' exec right first.

 ## General Arguments & Tube Variables
     - General Arguments
         Description: All tube commands support additional --redo, --continue, --key and --if paramters.
 It could make your tube realize more complex flow.

-        Redo:
-            Syntax: --redo [m]
-            Description: Without m parameter, if current command failed it
-            will be re-executed once.

-            With m (m < 0) parameter, and current command failed, it will
-            redo commands from previous m steps.

-            With m (m > 0) parameter, and current command success, it will redo this command for m times.

         Continue:
             Syntax: --continue [m] [n]
             Description:
                 If current command failed the later tube commands will be conditional skiped.

                 Normally if current command failed, the later tube commands will be skipped.
 But use --continue parameter could change this.

-            Without m and n parameters: the tube will run continuely.
+                Without m and n parameters: tube will run next command.

                 With m (m >= 1) parameter only: If current command failed, the later m steps will be skipped.
 Otherwise the later m steps will be executed as normal.

                 With m & n ( m,n >=0 ) both parameters: If current command faild,
                 the later m steps after current will be skiped, the later n steps after m will be executed.
                 If current command successful, the previous senario will be swapped.
                 The later m steps after current will be executed and the later n steps after m will be skipped.

+        Redo:
+            Syntax: --redo [m]
+            Description:
+                Without m parameter, if current command failed it
+                will be re-executed once.

+                With m (m < 0) parameter, and current command failed, it will
+                redo commands from previous m steps.

+                With m (m > 0) parameter, and current command success, it will redo this command for m times.

         If:
             Syntax: --if {tube_variable} | value=={tube_variable} | value!={tube_variable}
             Description:
-                If {tube_variable} uppercase equals 'FALSE' or 'NO' then the tube command will be skipped.
+                If {tube_variable} uppercase equals 'FALSE' or 'NO' then the current tube command will be skipped.
-                For value=={tube_variable} condition, if value not equal {tube_variable} then this command will be skipped.
+                For value=={tube_variable} condition, if value not equal {tube_variable} then current command will be skipped.
                 For value!={tube_variable} condition, if value equal {tube_variable} then this command will be skipped.
                 It also support >, >=, <, <= cases, make sure the values are numbers before comparison.
                 Note: Extra spaces are NOT allowed in the compare expression.

         Key:
             Syntax: --key
             Description: